Schedule a Consultation

 Contested Wills

-A will contest usually begins when someone believes the will is invalid due to lack of capacity, undue influence, or forgery in estate planning.
+A will contest usually begins when someone believes the will is invalid due to a lack of capacity, undue influence, or forgery in estate planning.
 For example, a family member may argue that the deceased was pressured into making specific changes or that the signature on the will isn’t authentic.
 These will-contest reasons can quickly evolve into lengthy legal battles over estates.

 Disinherited Family Members